Art With Jenny K.

 Pumpkin Project Steps

+Step #2: After you have printed the template page and made the copies you need, have your students carefully cut on the dotted lines to get seven shapes that fit together to make the pumpkin.

 To save paper, you can have students work in groups and share template pieces.
-After you have printed the template page and made the copies you need, have your students carefully cut on the dotted lines to get seven shapes that fit together to make the pumpkin.

 I added numbers to the template to save your students from having to number each piece.
 If you save the pumpkin pieces, you can pull them out next year and skip this step.
 I suggest storing the pumpkin pieces in envelopes and labeling them to use year after year.

-Once the template pieces are cut out, have your students trace the shapes onto different colors of construction paper.
+Step #3: Once the template pieces are cut out, have your students trace the shapes onto different colors of construction paper.
 You can have them use random colors, or you can have them create a particular color scheme.

 For example, students could use different shades of orange to create monochromatic pumpkins.
 Or you could give your students fall colors like orange, brown, and purple for their pumpkin colors.
 You can customize this project however you would like.

-Encourage your students to lay the pieces on their background color as they cut—but not glue them down until they have all the pieces cut out—to ensure they all fit before gluing.
+Step #4: Encourage your students to lay the pieces on their background color as they cut—but not glue them down until they have all the pieces cut out—to ensure they all fit before gluing.
+After the pumpkin pieces are traced and cut out of different colors of construction paper, your students will have something that looks like this:

-Once all the shapes are cut out and the pumpkin is put together with beautiful colors of paper, have students glue down the pieces where they want them on their background color.
+Once all the shapes are cut out, and the pumpkin is put together with beautiful colors of paper, have students glue down the pieces where they want them on their background color.

-Now that your students have created their colorful pumpkins, have them create patterns and designs for their pumpkins using pieces of paper (this encourages problem-solving and fine motor skills)—no cheating with markers or crayons!
+Step #5: Now that your students have created their colorful pumpkins, have them create patterns and designs for their pumpkins using pieces of paper (this encourages problem-solving and fine motor skills)—no cheating with markers or crayons!

 Action Shots

 Here are some more action shots from Fourth and Fritcher and the pumpkins she made with her 4th graders!
+Their final pattern pumpkin project was marvelous.
+You can see all their pumpkins below!

 I hope you have enjoyed this pattern pumpkin project with the free pumpkin template I included.
 If you’d like another FREE pumpkin resource for your students, you can join my email list, and I’ll send you one of my interactive coloring pages for FREE.
 Teachers love my interactive coloring pages because they aren’t just ordinary coloring pages.
 My coloring pages allow your students to be their own unique selves – no two pages will look the same.
 This freebie includes a “Pop Art” handout, instructions, examples, and the stacked pumpkin interactive coloring page!